GabrieliRoldao/neoway_challenge/README.md

-# neoway_challenge
+# Data Pirates challenge

-Web scrap challenge for job application at Neoway.
+Work on it.....